andreisss/Investigations-Pro/former employee may have taken sensitive dataREADME.md

 - SRUM forensics and spike in outbound data
 - VPN sessions outside of work hours, and contextualise the above data’s timestamps
 - proxy logs in/out data
+- any File transfers being done via EDR.
+- any External USB / Drives were connected using registry forensic

 Got links for most of these